Certificates & IRAs

 Day 1 Smart Change Transfer to Savings: $1.62 (.85 +.52 +.25)

-Yes, you may make up to 6 withdrawals per month by calling or visiting a branch.
+Yes, you may make up to 6 withdrawals per month through online and mobile banking or by calling or visiting a branch.

 No. Smart Change savings accounts can only receive funds via automatic system transfers resulting from your debit card purchases.